Gokulk1994/Finding_Lane_Lines/README.md

 **Pipeline:**

-1. Change the Image from RGB to HSV.
+1. Change the Image from **RGB to HSV**.
-2. Choose the colour selection based on the lane colour in HSV mode.
+2. Choose the **colour selection** based on the lane colour in HSV mode.
 Choose yellow and white colour and mask it with the actual image.
-3. The noise was removed and image was smoothened using Gaussian blur function.
+3. The noise was removed and image was smoothened using **Gaussian blur** function.
-4. The edges in the images was detected using Canny edge detection.
+4. The edges in the images was detected using **Canny edge detection**.
-5. The region in which lanes are present are masked using a polygon mask.
+5. The **region** in which lanes are present are **masked using a polygon mask**.
-6. The Lines inside the masked region are identified using Hough Transform function.
+6. The Lines inside the masked region are identified using **Hough Transform** function.
-7. Slope and Intercept was calculated for each line and Left and right lanes are separated using the slope value.
+7. **Slope and Intercept** was calculated for each line and Left and right lanes are separated using the slope value.
 If slope is negative it is considered left lane and vice versa.
-8. The Identified lines are then averaged and a final slope and intercept was calculated separately for left and right lanes.
+8. The Identified lines are then **averaged** and a final slope and intercept was calculated separately for left and right lanes.
-9. With the help of slope, intercept and older data, the lines were extrapolated and final points to draw lanes are identified.
+9. With the help of slope, intercept and older data, the lines were **extrapolated** and final points to draw lanes are identified.
-10. The identified lanes are added with the actual images in the video.
+10. The identified lanes are **merged** with the actual images in the video.

 **Output:**